 Sportsmen and women deserve to crack open a beer in celebration of recent victories, but we should do so with eyes wide open about the next threats to our public lands: The special interests and lobbyists have brought this fight to Washington, D.C., where they are working to take over our public lands in many carefully constructed, covert ways.

-The people who want to take our 640 million acres of public lands ultimately just want control of how these lands are managed, so they can open them up to unfettered development.
-Management—not ownership—was always the ultimate goal, and there are three primary ways to gain it:
+They want what they’ve always wanted—control of how these lands are managed, so they can open them up to unfettered development.
+Management, not ownership, was always the ultimate goal, and there are three primary ways to gain it:

 The wholesale transfer or sale of national public lands to the states, what we’ve been fighting since 2015, was just the first attempt and some are still pushing it.It’s not enough to simply #keepitpublic now as a new #publiclands threat emerges in D.C.
 Click To Tweet

 Giving local or state agencies the authority to manage America’s public lands while they remain in federal ownership may sound better, but it will have essentially the same outcome as giving away our lands.
-By handing states management authority, national public lands would be managed like school trust lands, where profit is king and outdoor recreation, like hunting and fishing, is an afterthought.
+Let me be clear, we fully support existing state authority over fish and wildlife management, and we do not want to see that authority eroded.
+What we are talking about here is control over the management of your public lands, an entirely separate issue.
+By handing states management authority over public lands, BLM and national forest lands would be managed like school trust lands, where profit is king and outdoor recreation, like hunting and fishing, is an afterthought.